annina/womens-work-is-never-done/README.md

-      live_audio :aoo                   #this will play the breastpump sound without effect. end end sleep 1                               #sleep is necessary.
-How much depends on the effect you're using. end
+      live_audio :aoo                   #this will play the breastpump sound without effect. end end sleep 1                               #sleep is necessary (in more than one sense).
+Here, the amount depends on the effect you're using. end
 ```